Honoring the SIA Global Power 150 — Women in Staffing

 As more and more studies indicate a troubling imbalance in leadership positions across the global workforce, it’s more important than ever to spotlight female representation in the industry and to highlight the many exemplary professionals in leadership positions.

-150 incredible women in the staffing industry were selected in total, with representatives from Adecco, Allegis, ALKU, ManpowerGroup, and many other recruitment companies, large, and small.
-Many of these leaders are Bullhorn customers and two of this year’s honorees—Janette Marx and Anne Heraty—are also winners of the Bullseye, Bullhorn’s annual award for staffing and recruitment innovators.
+150 incredible women in the staffing industry were selected in total, with representatives from Adecco, Allegis, ALKU, ManpowerGroup, and many other staffing companies, large, and small.
+Many of these leaders are Bullhorn customers and two of this year’s honorees—Janette Marx and Anne Heraty—are also winners of the Bullseye, Bullhorn’s annual award for staffing innovators.

 Learn from the Best — Insights from the Global Power 150

 Want to learn from the cream of the crop?
 We’ve had the opportunity to interview many of the women selected to the Global Power 150—and they have invaluable insights to share.
 Click on any of the honorees below to read or watch their interviews.

 - Anne Heraty